seanslma/maki/Python/Blog/ReadCSVPerf.md

 - If we need a `numpy_nullable` pandas DataFrame, `polars` can still be a better option.

 ## Reading CSV files using `pyarrow.csv`
 The module, `pyarrow.csv`, is one of the great modules within the `pyarrow` library that specifically deals with reading and writing CSV files.
-It offers robust functionalities to efficiently process CSV data and convert it to Arrow data structures with some great features, such as inferring data types during reading and supporting various file formats.
+It offers robust functionalities to efficiently process CSV data with some great features, such as inferring data types during reading and supporting various file formats.

-Here we test the performance of the `pyarrow.csv` module with three data types in the same format `dtype = {'c1': dtype, 'c2': dtype, 'c3': dtype}`.
+Here we test the performance of the `pyarrow.csv` module with three data types in the format `convert_options = pv.ConvertOptions(column_types={'c1': dtype, 'c2': dtype, 'c3': dtype})`.
 - For `string` values the dtype is `pl.Utf8`.
 - For `float` values the dtype is `pl.Float64`.
 - For `datatime` values the dtype is `pl.Datetime`.

-These options are tested and compared:
+The following options are tested and compared:
 - default
   ```py
   import pyarrow.csv as pv